 Public libraries are vital community centers offering resources, activities, and other learning opportunities.
 In order to best serve their communities, libraries must look outward to discover more about how community members think and feel about important topics and to make connections with local organizations and partners that can help address these issues to achieve a common goal.
-Community Dialogues are one way in which libraries can more fully engage and learn from the communities that they serve.
-While this guide and program are designed to help libraries address STEM (Science, Technology, Engineering and Math) topics with their communities, the strategy can be applied to any challenging issue that requires community engagement to solve.
+Many libraries already have teen advisory boards to help plan teen programs.
+But how can we utilize this type of input at a higher level?
+Teen-led Community Dialogues are one way in which libraries can more fully engage the youth they serve and learn from their experiences.
+While this guide and program are designed to help libraries address STEM (Science, Technology, Engineering and Math) topics with their communities, the strategy can be applied to any challenging issue that affects teens in your community.

 The National Center for Interactive Learning (NCIL), with funding from the National Institutes of Health and NASA, has developed a Community Dialogue framework to assist libraries in identifying underserved audiences in their communities (and ways to reach them), as well as determining how STEM fits into their library practice.
 In 2015, NCIL successfully piloted this framework as part of its NIH-funded Discover Health/Descubre la Salud program (Holland, 2015) and continued to refine the strategy with dialogues conducted at three pilot libraries from its NASA@ My Library program.
 Similar to elements of ALA's Libraries Transforming Communities model (Harwood, 2017; ALA, 2018), this strategy facilitates conversations between library staff, community members and leaders, and project team members to inform project direction and design.
-These dialogues have yielded valuable data about the needs of identified underserved audiences (e.g., how they use the library, barriers to participation in certain types of programming), identified or solidified potential community partnerships, as well as provided an opportunity for programming librarians to give feedback on the types of STEM programs they are planning and how community partners can help to promote them (Holland, 2015).
+These dialogues have vielded valuable data about the needs of identified underserved audiences (e.g., how they use the library, barriers to participation in certain types of programming), identified or solidified potential community partnerships, as well as provided an opportunity for programming librarians to give feedback on the types of STEM programs they are planning and how community partners can help to promote them (Holland, 2015).

-This guide provides information for public libraries on how to host and conduct Community Dialogues.
+This guide provides information for public libraries on how to host and conduct teen-led Community Dialogues.
 It was originally developed as part of the STAR Library Network and it's NASA@ My Library initiative.
-See Appendix A for more information about STAR Net.
 This guide is a tested and vetted resource for all public libraries to begin the conversations that can lead to building strong, durable relationships with their community.
 Read on to find out how opening your doors can open new doors!

-Here's what librarians are saying about their experience with Community Dialogues:
+Here's what people are saying about their experience with Community Dialogues: